codingWithJimmy/SplunkForwarderRepairKit/README.md

 \*Nix - `hostCorrect.sh`

 ###### Regenerate forwarder GUID
 Another by-product of the previous use-case is forwarder GUIDs all being the same.
-While this doesn't affect how a forwarder performs its duties, unique GUIDs ensures if hosts have the same name they are still uniquely idenitifiable for troubleshooting purposes.
+While this doesn't affect how a forwarder performs its duties, unique GUIDs ensures if hosts have the same name they are still uniquely identifiable for troubleshooting purposes.

 This app contains scripts for Windows and Linux forwarders that will move the existing "instance.cfg" to become a backup and restart the forwarder.
 Upon restarting, a new GUID will be generated.